Common Misconceptions about Cholesterol

 Children who have this genetic disorder are at very high risk of heart disease.
 This problem is underdiagnosed and undertreated worldwide.
 Once identified, children with this condition may require aggressive treatment with medications.

-Cholesterol testing should be considered for children and adolescents with elevated risk.
-That includes children with:
+Cholesterol testing could be considered for children and adolescents with elevated risk.
+That includes children or adolescents with:

-- A parent who has a history of high total cholesterol levels (240 mg/dL or higher).
+- Family history of total cholesterol of 240 mg/dL or above

 Regardless of their risk, all children benefit from a healthy diet and lifestyle.
-Establishing the habits of healthy eating and physical activity early on can reduce the risk of cardiovascular problems over time.
+Establishing healthy eating and physical activity habits early can reduce the risk of cardiovascular problems over time.

 To reduce your child’s risk, it’s important to:

-Children two and older should be encouraged to eat a diet that emphasizes fruits, vegetables, fish, whole grains and low sodium, with few sugar-laden foods and drinks.
+Children age 2 and older should eat a diet that emphasizes fruits, vegetables, fish, whole grains and limits sodium and sugar sweetened foods and drinks.

-Misconception: You don’t need a cholesterol check until middle age
+Misconception: You don’t need your cholesterol checked until middle age.

-The American Heart Association recommends that all adults 20 and older have their cholesterol (and other risk factors) checked every four to six years.
+The American Heart Association recommends all adults 20 and older have their cholesterol (and other risk factors) checked every four to six years as long as risk remains low.
 Work with your doctor to determine your risk for cardiovascular disease and stroke.